isadorasophia/your-very-own-ringtone/README.md

 This is the project for **Your very own ringtone!**, available at [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=isainstars.yourveryownringtone).
 This enables you to add sounds to all sorts of Visual Studio events.

 ### How do I build it?
-Open `src/YourVeryOwnRingtone.sln` in Visual Studio and click "build".
+Open `YourVeryOwnRingtone.sln` in Visual Studio and click "build".
 That's it!
 You can try it by clicking "F5", which will spawn a new Visual Studio instance with the extension installed.

 ### How do I install it?
 I recommend installing it through the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=isainstars.yourveryownringtone) page.